xbklairith/bitkub-python/README.md

-# python-bitkub
+# bitkub-python
-Bitkub client work both sync and async
+A Python wrapper for Bitkub API